misken/hillmaker/README.md

   # Quick Start

+  A companion repo, https://github.com/misken/hillmaker-examples/ contains IPython notebooks and Python scripts illustrating the use of hillmaker.

-  I put together an IPython notebook that explains how to get and use hillmaker.
+  In particular, the following IPython notebook explains how to get and use hillmaker.

   https://github.com/misken/hillmaker-examples/blob/master/notebooks/basic_win_usage_shortstay_unit.ipynb